analythium/shinyproxy-1-click/digitalocean/setup.md

 ## Step 1: Become a vendor on the DigitalOcean Marketplace

 Click on 'Become a Vendor' button on the [DigitalOcean Marketplace](https://marketplace.digitalocean.com/vendors) page: fill in the form.
-Then you'll be redirected to [this](- https://marketplace.digitalocean.com/vendors/getting-started-as-a-digitalocean-marketplace-vendor
+Then you'll be redirected to [this](https://marketplace.digitalocean.com/vendors/getting-started-as-a-digitalocean-marketplace-vendor
 ) page and receive a follow up email.

 Vendors can list **1-Click Apps** that run on DigitalOcean Droplets.